gitobsidiantutorial/obsidian-tabs/README.md

 - Multiple tabbed panes side by side is possible, but not very useful due to the auto-collapsing behaviour described above

+- The backlinks in pane plugin causes strange behaviour with Pane Relief.
+This is not cause by the css.

 #### Usage: